 STEP 1: Analyze Question and Create Dataset

-- First of all, we need to understand the given integer linear programming problem and analyze it carefully.
+- Understand the given integer linear programming problem and analyze it.

 - Analyzing the above question, we have the findings below.